 Concluding Thoughts

-Deception Pass State Park is beautiful and the perfect park for everyone.
-The hikes are easy and you can go as far along a trail as you want and still get immersed in the natural beauty of the park.
+Deception Pass State Park is consistently ranked Washington State Parks top park and is a great place for everyone.
+These top trails are easy and you can go as far along a trail as you want and still get immersed in the natural beauty of the park.